 Today’s lunch or dinner recipe makes great use of many of the spices in my cupboard – cumin seed, cayenne, garam masala, coriander, and turmeric.
-They come together with vegetables aplenty in this Indian Fried Rice.
+They come together with vegetables aplenty in this Indian spiced vegetable fried rice.
 It’s brimming with potatoes, carrots, cauliflower, peas, and bell pepper.

 This hearty dish is substantive enough to be the main course, but would also work beautifully with your favorite curry.
 Plus, like so many spicy dishes, this one only gets better over time.
 The flavors continue to meld and develop, meaning that lunch the next day is even better than dinner the night before.